Small Grant Program

 Types of Support

-The Small Grant Program primarily provides support in the form of General Operating Support and Capacity Building grants, given our goal to support the development of organizations.
+The Small Grant Program primarily provides support in the form of general operating support grants, given our goal to strengthen organizations and to support their development.
 We also provide capacity building grants (though general operating support often includes capacity building goals and activities) as well as program development and capital grants.

-General Operating Support - Unrestricted funding that enables an organization to carry out its mission.
-It can be used to underwrite administrative infrastructure, implement a strategic plan, build or strengthen organizational capacity, and/or to maintain core programs and essential staff.
+General operating support - Unrestricted funding that enables an organization to carry out its mission.
+It can be used, for example, to underwrite administrative infrastructure, implement a strategic plan, build or strengthen organizational capacity, and/or to maintain core programs and essential staff.

-Program Development - Support for program development, expansion or enhancement.
+Program development - Support for program development, expansion or enhancement.
 Organizations must demonstrate a strong plan for program sustainability.
 Requests involving new partnerships (for example, with schools) should have formal memorandums of understanding (MOUs) or the equivalent already secured.

 Generally, requests for start-up support will not be considered at this time.

 Maximum grant award is $25,000 for a 12-month period.
 However, it should be noted that average grant awards range between $10,000 and $15,000.
 In addition, the Foundation will not generally fund an entire project budget.